Marion, Arkansas

 Marion is a city in and the county seat of Crittenden County, Arkansas, United States.
-The population was 12,345 at the 2010 census, a 38.7% increase since 2000.
+As of the 2020 census, Marion had a population of 13,752.
 The city is part of the Memphis metropolitan area.
 It is the second largest city in Crittenden County, behind West Memphis.

 History

 Early history

 Although Marion was incorporated in 1896, the community predates that significantly.
 The site of Marion was part of Louisiana (New Spain) from 1764 to 1803, when it became Louisiana (New France).
 Some of the oldest land titles in the area are from Spanish land grants from a time prior to the Louisiana Purchase.
 After the Louisiana Purchase the area was part of the Arkansas Territory.
 During the 1830s the Trail of Tears (the forced removal of Native Americans from Georgia, Alabama, and Mississippi) passed through the area.

 In 1837, two commissioners had been appointed by Crittenden county court to select a site for a new county seat.
 County residents Marion Tolbert and his wife Temperance gave a deed to the commissioners "for the county of Crittenden for county purposes" on June 25, 1837.
 A town was laid out and named Marion in honor of the man who gave the land for the site.
 The town of Marion was officially made the county seat of Crittenden County, Arkansas.

 Soon after the county seat was moved from its first location of Greenock on the Mississippi River to Marion, a wooden frame building was constructed in the town for holding court.
 At an unknown point, the building was destroyed by a tornado.
 In the late 1850s, the first railroad in the state of Arkansas, the Memphis & Little Rock Railroad, laid tracks 5.5 miles south of the town.